zkamvar/isc-proposal/isc-proposal.md

 1. we are able to port our existing official lessons that use Python to use dynamic generation of plots and output in their lessons.
 2. we have four levels of documentation: tutorial, how-to, discussion, and reference.
-3. at least one maintainer from each python lesson is able to build the lesson locally.
+3. at least one maintainer from each Python lesson is able to build the lesson locally.
 4. at least one contribution to The Carpentries Incubator uses literate programming for a non-R lesson.

 ### Future work